 Thorlabs' High-NA Achromatic Collimators pair a meniscus lens with an achromatic doublet for high performance across the visible spectrum with low spherical aberration.
 Designed for use with high-NA multimode fiber, these collimators are ideal for Optogenetics and Fiber Photometry applications.

 Thorlabs' metallic-coated Reflective Collimators are based on a 90° off-axis parabolic mirror.
 Mirrors, unlike lenses, have a focal length that remains constant over a broad wavelength range.
 Due to this intrinsic property, a parabolic mirror collimator does not need to be adjusted to accommodate various wavelengths of light, making them ideal for use with polychromatic light.
-Our reflective collimators are ideal for single-mode fiber.
+Our reflective collimators are ideal for collimating single mode fiber but are not recommended for coupling into single mode fiber.

 These compact, ultra-stable FiberPort micropositioners provide an easy-to-use, stable platform for coupling light into and out of FC/PC, FC/APC, or SMA terminated optical fibers.
 It can be used with single mode, multimode, or PM fibers and can be mounted onto a post, stage, platform, or laser.
 The built-in aspheric or achromatic lens is available with five different AR coatings and has five degrees of alignment adjustment (3 translational and 2 pitch).
 The compact size and long-term alignment stability make the FiberPort an ideal solution for fiber coupling, collimation, or incorporation into OEM systems.